 Other classes are embedded classes.

-The basic-class are defined by the Rice.
+Basic classes are defined by the Rice.
 They are able to use on the all source code of the Rice.

 The int, long, real, bool, and string express the value.

 The rice is a class to operate the Rice.

 The proxy and pair are classes to hide a type.

 The list, dictionary, queue, and stack express the collection.

 The error is a class to express the exception.

-The void and dummy are classes that is used in the implementation of the Rice.
+The void and dummy are classes that are used in the implementation of the Rice.

 User-defined classes are class written in Rice language by the user of application.

-A user-defined-class will be enabled only in a Rice interpreter which has carried out the user-defined-class definition.
-It will not be shared by the entire Rice.
+A user-defined class will be enabled only in a Rice interpreter which has carried out the user-defined class definition.
+It will not be shared throughout the Rice.

-The classes which is embedded statically at the time of application development.
+Classes which are embedded statically at the application development.

-The classes which is embedded dynamically at the time of application execution.
+Classes which are embedded dynamically at the execution of the application.

-The classes which is embedded dynamically by the Rice program.
+Classes which are embedded dynamically via the Rice program.